jackbcodes/pointit/README.md

 [Fly.io](https://fly.io/) with Docker is the recommended way to deploy your app.
 It has a native integration with [Upstash](https://fly.io/docs/reference/redis/), offering a free Redis database with reasonable usage limits.

-This repo comes with a [GitHub Actions workflow](./.github/workflows/deploy.yml) that automatically deploys your app to production and staging environments.
+This repo comes with a [GitHub Actions workflow](./.github/workflows/deploy.yml) that automatically deploys your app.
 To get this working, you need to set up Fly:

 1. Install [flyctl](https://fly.io/docs/hands-on/install-flyctl/)
 2. Sign up and log in